Bemjo/OBS-RTX-SuperResolution/README.md

 ## Prequisites:
 * OBS version 29.1.2 or higher
 * An nVidia RTX GPU (2060 or better)
 * Windows.
 (Linux and MacOS are not supported currently.)
 * The nVidia Video Effects SDK for your GPU, this can be obtained here https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-sdk/resources/

 ![nVidia Video Effects SDK](docs/nvidia.png)

-## Installation:
+## Manual Installation:
-* Copy the files over your obs-studio installation folder
+* Unzip the files where your obs-studio installation directory is located.
+  eg/ If your OBS Studio is installed to the default directory C:/Program Files/obs-studio, unzip the contents to C:/Program Files/

 ## Usage